Difficulty: Medium, Asked-in: Microsoft, Amazon, Goldman Sachs, Qualcomm, Bloomberg, Paytm

 Step 3: Loop termination and boundary conditions

-Loop will stop when any one of two pointers reaches the end of its array (either i = n1 or j = n2).
-At this stage, there will be two cases of boundary conditions:
+The loop will stop when one of the two pointers reaches the end of its array (either i = n1 or j = n2).
+At this stage, there will be two boundary conditions:

-Boundary condition 1: If we exit loop due to condition j = n2, we have reached the end of array Y[] and entirely placed all values of Y[] in A[].
-But there may be some values remaining in X[] that still need to be put in the larger array A[].
-The idea is: These values are greater than all values available in A[], so we copy remaining values of X[] in the larger array A[].
-Think!
+Boundary condition 1: If we exit the loop due to j = n2, then we have reached the end of array Y[] and placed all values of Y[] in A[].
+But there may be remaining values in X[] that still need to be put in the array A[].
+These values are greater than all values available in A[], so we copy the remaining values of X[] into the end of the array A[].

 while (i < n1)